top of page

 OUR OPPORTUNITY

 Houston is a majority-Latino city of over three million Latinos—more than any other major city in Texas—and its Latino population has nearly doubled since 2000.
-Despite that growth, fewer than 25% participate in an evangelical Protestant church that proclaims Jesus as Lord and Savior and that submits to the Bible as their highest authority.
-Furthermore, nearly 30% identify with no faith at all—close to one million people who are disconnected from any church or organized religion.
-While many believe they can follow Jesus apart from the church, we believe the Gospel calls us into a family — a community where grace is shared, faith is strengthened, and lives are transformed together.
+Despite that growth, fewer than 25% participate in an evangelical Protestant church.
+Nearly 30% identify with no faith at all—close to one million people who are disconnected from any church or organized religion.

 This is why La Trinidad exists: to be a church where the disconnected can discover the grace of Jesus in a community that feels like home.